cougz/ovh-techlabs/platform/PROJECT.md

   - Completed: July 21, 2025
   - Notes: TERRAFORM NAMING FIX COMPLETE: Fixed OVH IAM policy naming error that occurred with usernames containing special characters like dots, spaces, and @ symbols.
 Root cause was using raw usernames for IAM policy names which violates OVH naming rules (alphanumeric and -, /, _, + only).
 Fixed by: adding sanitized_username local variable in Terraform template that converts to lowercase and replaces dots, spaces, @ symbols with dashes, updating ovh_iam_policy resource to use sanitized name while preserving original username for descriptions and login.
 Example: 'Max.Mustermann' becomes 'max-mustermann' for policy naming.
 Resolves "Policy name is not formatted properly" error while maintaining user-friendly display names.
 Comprehensive test suite added to validate sanitization logic.

+- [x] **Task ID: BULK-IMPORT-FORMAT-001**
+  - Description: Enforce CSV bulk import format to be username,email (no dots allowed in username)
+  - Completed: July 21, 2025
+  - Notes: CSV FORMAT VALIDATION COMPLETE: Enhanced bulk import validation to enforce OVH-compliant username formats.
+Added comprehensive validation rules to prevent dots, spaces, and special characters in usernames during CSV import.
+Only alphanumeric characters, hyphens (-), underscores (_), and plus (+) symbols are now allowed.
+Provides specific error messages for common invalid characters like dots and spaces, guiding users to use dashes instead.
+Updated all existing tests to use valid username formats.
+This ensures usernames are compatible with OVH IAM policy naming requirements from the point of data entry, eliminating downstream Terraform errors.

+- [x] **Task ID: WORKSHOP-DESCRIPTION-001**
+  - Description: Update workshop project description from 'Workshop project' to 'TechLabs environment'
+  - Completed: July 21, 2025
+  - Notes: PROJECT DESCRIPTION UPDATE COMPLETE: Updated all OVH cloud project descriptions to use 'TechLabs environment' branding instead of generic 'Workshop project' naming.
+Changes include: default project description in terraform_service changed from 'Workshop Project' to 'TechLabs environment', dynamic project description format in terraform_tasks updated from 'Workshop project for {username}' to 'TechLabs environment for {username}'.
+Updated test configurations to reflect new naming convention.
+Provides more professional and consistent branding for OVH cloud projects created through the automation system.

+- [x] **Task ID: IAM-POLICY-UPDATES-001**
+  - Description: Update IAM policy name format and description to include username and PCI project information
+  - Completed: July 21, 2025
+  - Notes: IAM POLICY IMPROVEMENTS COMPLETE: Enhanced IAM policy naming and descriptions for better clarity and compliance.
+Updated IAM policy name format from simple sanitized username to 'access-grant-for-pci-project-{sanitized-username}' for better identification.
+Updated policy description from generic 'Policy for {username}' to descriptive 'Grants access to {username} for PCI project {project-id}' including both username and actual project ID.
+These changes provide more context and traceability for IAM policies while maintaining OVH naming compliance.
+Updated test expectations to match new format.

 ## Important Context

 ### Known Issues